Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Analysis of elastic pp scattering data

-The analysis of experimental data with the help of \cref{eq:kl1,eq:kl2} requires a convenient parameterization of the complex elastic hadronic amplitude \ampl{N}, i.e., its modulus and its phase.
-The modulus may be parameterized quite generally as
+The analysis of experimental data with the help of \cref{eq:kl1,eq:kl2} requires a convenient parameterization of the complex elastic hadronic amplitude \ampl{N}, e.g., its modulus and its phase.
+The modulus may be parameterized very generally as

 The integration limit $t_{\text{min}}$ in \cref{eq:kl2} is lesser than the lower limit of measured data.
-The $t$-dependence of the modulus parametrization given by \cref{eq:ampl_n_mod_param} can be continuously extrapolated to the lower values of $t$ in agreement with \cite{Donnachie1996}.
-The hadronic phase $\phase$ corresponding to the widely used assumptions leading to central behavior of elastic collisions in impact parameter space may be parameterized as (see, e.g., \cite{Bailly1987})
+The $t$-dependence of the modulus parametrization given by \cref{eq:ampl_n_mod_param} can be used for extrapolation to the higher values of $|t|$ if the modulus is strongly decreasing with increasing value of $|t|$ in this region.
+The care needs to be devoted to the allowed fitted values of free parameters specifying the modulus in order to guarantee its vanishing when $|t|$ tends to infinity as required by validity of corresponding dispersion relations.